Scriboora: Rethinking Human Pose Forecasting: Converting relative to absolute Forecasters

 Instead of building a more complex two-model system that stacks trajectory and relative forecasting models, and then also their prediction errors, the idea here was to evaluate if the already existing relative forecasting algorithms can be adapted to directly predict absolute poses as well.

 To use the relative algorithms with absolute poses, the input pipeline was exchanged.
 Instead of reusing the preprocessed data without global motion, which all approaches took from~\cite{martinez2017human}, the absolute poses were extracted directly from the \textit{Human3.6m} dataset.
-To improve the training generalization, the input and target pose sequences were moved to a central location by subtracting the mid-hip joint of the last input pose from all joint coordinates, which can easily be reverted back to global coordinates.
+To improve the training generalization, the input and target pose sequences were moved to a central location by subtracting the mid-hip joint of the last input pose from all joint coordinates.
+For inference, the last input hip position is added again, to obtain global coordinates.
 The subtraction ensures that the predictions are learned location independent, even though it might be interesting in some usecases to keep this information, for example, if movements only happen at certain locations.

 To improve the comparability, all models will be trained with the same number of input timesteps of two times the output timesteps (so 50 frames for \textit{Human3.6m}), even though some models normally use a lower number of timesteps (10-16).
 All other parameters are kept at their default values as far as possible.
 For \textit{DePOSit} the single-stage architecture without intermediate timesteps is used, similar to its original experiments with larger datasets, to significantly speed up training and inference (about $2\times$). \textit{GMFNet} and \textit{DeformMLP} had the $22$ joints of the old dataset deeply integrated into their architecture, so to match their joint number, the $13$ main joints are padded to $22$.
 For the \textit{MPJPE} calculation those padded joints were removed again from the prediction. \textit{DeformMLP} uses 10 input steps by default, testing it with 50 input steps greatly increased the model size and the training diverged on every try, so the original input size is kept here.